Kirito1610/TenTwenty-Test/README.md

 🎭 Smooth animations – Added subtle transitions and animations for a better user experience.

+🎞 GSAP animations – Used GSAP for advanced animations on the second section.

 📱 Responsive design – Fully responsive across desktop and mobile.

 🎛 Custom configuration – Centralized configs created from zero for easy maintenance.